sidestream-tech/.github/.github/ISSUE_TEMPLATE/30-milestone.md

+---
+name: New milestone
+about: Use this template to create and track a milestone
+title: "Milestone [PROJECT NAME] [DEADLINE]"
+labels: milestone
+---
 ## Milestone Scope

 The milestone scope is about the full scope of a budget that was agreed to with a customer.
 So when the below scope is completed, the customer should be happy to pay and the product iteration should be done.
 This issue serves as an overview of overall progress and to discuss and adapt scope if required.